 No two days are alike

 The days of gofers are over.
-While it’s true that an assistant does simpler tasks like running errands and going to the grocery store, most personal assistants are hybrid positions with executive PA, so they are attending high-level meetings and managing personal and professional calendars.
+While it’s true that an assistant does simpler tasks like running errands and going to the grocery store, most personal assistants are hybrid positions with an executive PA, so they are attending high-level meetings and managing personal and professional calendars.

 Learning from business leaders